IBM/solsa/README.md

 SolSA leverages Kubernetes operators to manage the life cycle of services whether they run inside or outside of a Kubernetes cluster.
 In particular, SolSA transparently manages service credentials.

-SolSA can target a standard Kubernetes cluster or a Knative cluster.
+SolSA includes support for Knative and is able to deploy resources such as Knative Serving services and Knative Eventing sources, producers, channels, etc. as part of an application solution.

 SolSA leverages `kustomize` to permit targeting multiple environments, e.g., local development cluster, Kubernetes cluster, Knative cluster.

+SolSA includes an optional capability to write program logic leveraging widely used frameworks such as `Express.js` without requiring explicit specification of how such logic will be containerized.
+This enables light-weight specification of glue code and business logic for integrating existing containerized components and external cloud services.

-At the heart of SolSA is a simple template for declaring service parameters and service dependencies.
-Thanks to this template, SolSA can automatically identify, build, deploy, and configure all the services needed by an application.
+At the heart of SolSA is a simple set of programming conventions for declaring service parameters and service dependencies as executable code.
+When developers follow these conventions, SolSA can automatically identify, optionally build, deploy, and configure all the services needed by an application.

 ## Components

 SolSA consists of:
-- A main `solsa` module that defines the root SolSA service class that every SolSA service extends.
+- A main `solsa` module that provides a library of high-level abstractions for defining the software architecture of an application.
-- Helper modules like the `watson` module that offer existing IBM cloud services as SolSA services.
 - Helper tools:
-  - `solsa-build` builds and pushes container images for SolSA services.
+  - `solsa-build` builds and pushes container images for SolSA-defined services.
-  - `solsa-yaml` synthesizes "Kustomizable" yaml for deploying SolSA services.
+  - `solsa-yaml` synthesizes "Kustomizable" yaml for deploying SolSA applications on Kubernetes.

 ## Configure a Kubernetes Cluster for SolSA